albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 - **Immutable** (cannot be modified once built)

-  .conclusion[➤ New image gets created every time a new version of our application is dockerized]
+  .conclusion[➤ New Docker image has to be created every time a new version of our application is built]

 [//]: # (A Docker image is a file system with all the programs already install and all the files you need saved in the location you need them)
 [//]: # (This is a good time to introduce dive, a tool for inspecting a Docker image)